SQream/sqream_docs/configuration_guides/ldap.rst

    * - Attribute
      - Description
    * - ``authenticationMethod``
      - Configure an authentication method: ``sqream`` or ``ldap``.
-To configure LDAP authentication, choose ``ldap``.
+To configure LDAP authentication, choose ``ldap``
    * - ``ldapIpAddress``
      - Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol: ``ldap`` or ``ldaps``.
-Sqream recommends using the encrypted ``ldaps`` protocol.
+Sqream recommends using the encrypted ``ldaps`` protocol
    * - ``ldapConnTimeoutSec``
      - Configure the LDAP connection timeout threshold (seconds).
-Default = 30 seconds.
+Default = 30 seconds
    * - ``ldapPort``
      - LDAP server port number.
    * - ``ldapAdvancedMode``
      - Configure either basic or advanced authentication method.
-Default = ``false``.
+Default = ``false``
    * - ``ldapPrefix``
-     - String to prefix to the user name when forming the DN to bind as, when doing simple bind authentication.
+     - String to prefix to the user name when forming the DN to bind as, when doing simple bind authentication
    * - ``ldapSuffix``
-     - String to append to the user name when forming the DN to bind as, when doing simple bind authentication.
+     - String to append to the user name when forming the DN to bind as, when doing simple bind authentication

 Basic Method Configuration